LiorKogan/V1/README.md

 - Each entity, relationship, and action has a single, immutable _type_ (e.g., _Person_, _owns_, _erupts_).

   Types may be assigned according to different universals (i.e., shared qualities), such as _person_ entities, _red_ entities, or _owner_ entities.
 In general, entities of the same type are assumed to be _semantically homogeneous; this assumption applies equally to entities, relationships, and actions.
-In the context of property graphs, _semantic homogeneity_ entails the following regularities:
+  In the context of property graphs, _semantic homogeneity_ entails the following regularities, which describe typical patterns rather than strict constraints:

-  - _Repetition of existence_: each entity type, relationship type, and action type generally classifies multiple instances.
+  - _Repetition of existence_: each entity type, relationship type, and action type classifies multiple instances.
 That is, a type represents a set of entities, relationships, or actions rather than a single instance.
-  - _Repetition of features_: entities of the same entity type are characterized by features of the same feature types.
-The same holds for relationships and actions.
+  - _Repetition of features_: entities of the same entity type are associated with features of the same names; the same holds for relationships and actions.
-  - _Repetition of feature domains_: for a given feature type, the type of its value is consistent across all instances of the same entity, relationship, or action type (e.g., if _weight_ is an integer for one _Person_, it is an integer for all _Person_ entities).
+  - _Repetition of feature domains_: for a given feature name, the type of its value is consistent across instances of the same entity, relationship, or action type (e.g., if _weight_ is an integer for one _Person_, it is an integer for all _Person_ entities).
   - _Repetition of actions_: entities of the same entity type participate in actions of the same action types.
-  - _Repetition of relationships_: For directional relationships, pairs of entities of the same ordered pair of entity types are connected by relationships of the same relationship types.
-For bidirectional relationships, pairs of entities of the same (unordered) pair of entity types are connected by relationships of the same relationship types.
+  - _Repetition of relationships_:
+    - for directional relationships, pairs of entities of the same ordered pair of entity types are connected by relationships of the same relationship types.
+    - for bidirectional relationships, pairs of entities of the same unordered pair of entity types are connected by relationships of the same relationship types.

-The property graph data model can hence represent _heterogeneous graphs_ - graphs that may contain multiple types of entities (_multi-modal graph_), of relationships (_multi-relational graph_), and of actions.
-In addition, each entity, relationship, or action  may have multiple features (_multifeatured graph_).
+The property graph data model can thus represent _heterogeneous graphs_, that is, graphs that may contain multiple types of entities (_multi-modal graphs_), multiple types of relationships (_multi-relational graphs_), and multiple types of actions.
+In addition, entities, relationships, and actions may each be associated with multiple features (_multifeatured graphs_).

-The property graph data model is a _metamodel_, as it does not specify types of entities, relationships, and actions, nor does it specify sets of features.
-It is domain-agnostic.
-Instead, domain-specific concepts may be specified and enforced using a _property graph schema_ (see next section).
+The property graph data model is a _metamodel_, as it does not specify types of entities, relationships, or actions, nor does it define particular sets of features.
+It is therefore _domain-agnostic_.
+Instead, domain-specific concepts may be specified and enforced by means of a _property graph schema_ (see next section), which in turn constrains the structure and interpretation of concrete property graph instances.

 The _property graph data model_ comprises the following **structure**:

-  - All data elements are organized in a single property graph mathematical structure.
+  - All data elements are organized within a single property graph mathematical structure.
   - A _null vertex_ is a propertyless vertex with a null label.
 Each null vertex is connected to exactly one edge.
 An edge connecting two null vertices is not allowed.
-  - Any vertex, except null vertices, represents an entity.
+  - •	Any vertex other than a null vertex represents an entity.
 The vertex's label is an integer or a nonempty string identifying the _entity's type_ (e.g., _Person_, _Guild_, _Dragon_).
-  - An undirected edge {𝑢, 𝑣}, where both 𝑢 and 𝑣 are not null vertices, represents a bidirectional relationship between the entity represented by 𝑢 and the entity represented by 𝑣.
+  - An undirected edge {𝑢, 𝑣}, where neither 𝑢 nor 𝑣 is a null vertex, represents a bidirectional relationship between the entities represented by 𝑢 and 𝑣.
-  - A directed edge (𝑢, 𝑣), where both 𝑢 and 𝑣 are not null vertices, represents a directional relationship between the entity represented by 𝑢 and the entity represented by 𝑣.
+  - A directed edge (𝑢, 𝑣), where neither 𝑢 nor 𝑣 is a null vertex, represents a directional relationship from the entity represented by 𝑢 to the entity represented by 𝑣.
-  - An edge, where one vertex is a null vertex, represents either
+  - An edge incident to exactly one null vertex represents either

-    - an entity's action (e.g., _sleeps_ action for a _Person_ entity), or
+    - an action of an entity (e.g., _sleeps_ action for a _Person_ entity) or on an entity, or
     - a relationship between an entity and a nonspecific entity.

-Sometimes, an entity is unknown or unimportant, but the existence of a relationship and the values of the relationship's properties - are important.
-For example, we may know that a given horse had different owners at different timeframes, but we do not know or care who owned it.
-Still, we want to be able to model such data.
+    This second case supports situations in which an entity participating in a relationship is unknown or irrelevant, while the existence of the relationship and the values of its features are known.
+For example, a certain horse may be known to have been owned during certain timeframes, even if the owners are unknown or unimportant.

   - The edge's label is an integer or a nonempty string identifying the _relationship's type_ (e.g., _owns_, _member of_) or the _action's type_ (e.g., _sleeps_).
   - A directed edge represents a directional relationship or action, while an undirected edge represents a bidirectional relationship or action.